ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 ## Layer configuration

+### Setting frame selection mode

-The current layer supports two `sampling_mode` values:
+The current layer supports the following ways to select frames to profile using the `frame_mode` config option:

+* `disabled`: Sampling is disabled.
-* `periodic_frame`: Sample every N frames.
+* `periodic`: Sample every N frames.
-* `frame_list`: Sample specific frames.
+* `list`: Sample specific frames.

-When `mode` is `periodic_frame` the integer value of the `periodic_frame` key defines the frame sampling period.
+When frame selection mode is `periodic` the integer value of the `periodic_frame` key defines the frame sampling period.
 The integer value of the `periodic_min_frame` key defines the first possible frame that could be profiled, allowing profiles to skip over any loading frames.
 By default frame 0 is ignored.

-When `mode` is `frame_list` the value of the `frame_list` key defines a list of integers giving the specific frames to capture.
+When frame selection mode is `list` the value of the `frame_list` key defines a list of integers giving the specific frames to capture.

+### Setting counter sampling mode

+The current layer supports the following ways to select how to sample counters to profile using the `sample_mode` config option:

+* `disabled`: Sampling is disabled.
+* `workload`: Sample every workload in each frame of interest.
+* `frame`: Sample at the end of each frame of interest.

+By default per-frame samples are isolated from other frames by inserting a `vkDeviceWaitIdle()` before and after the frame to ensure that workload in the sampled region does not overlap neighboring frames.
+Setting the `frame_serialization` config option to `false` will allow frames to overlap without serialization, but can add noise to the returned counter values.
+This option has no effect for per-workload sampling, which must always use serialization.

 ## Layer counters